luickk/AiPoweredGameOfLife/README.md

 ### Fitness Parameter: simple Complexity

-When optimizing the intial gol matrix to be as complex as possible, the aimed outcome is noise since it technically is the most complex.
-As mentioned in the "Network Improvement History" the ddpg model has the tendency to optimize the first gol evoltution.
+When optimizing the initial gol matrix to be as complex as possible, the aimed outcome is noise since it technically is the most complex.
+As mentioned in the "Network Improvement History" the ddpg model has the tendency to optimize the first gol evolution.
 This can be prevented by adjusting the `earlyEvolutionPenalty`.
 I've had to experiment quite a bit in order to find a value that works but `2000` seems to be it.
 When changing the gol evolution count this value has to change proportionally!
 The same applies on the gol match field dimensions.
-All the other paramters have no extraordinary effect.
+All the other parameters have no extraordinary effect.

 <img src="media/noise.gif" alt="drawing" width="200" height="250"/> <br><br>
 more can be found at `resultsAnitmations/chaos`.